alatras/BrainFuckInter/README.md

 }
 ```

 Run your app and you will be prompted to start typing your Brainfuck script.
 You get the output in console after every entry.
-You get `¯\_(ツ)_/¯` when there is nothing show.
+When there is nothing to show, you get `¯\_(ツ)_/¯` only.

 **Custom operations at runtime:**